Armadale, West Lothian: History

 To the north of Armadale (Woodend Farm) is the site of Ogilface Castle.
 Woodend Farm has another site nearer Blackridge, marked as 'Ogelface in ruins' on a 1773 map.
 These sites have been the subject of archaeological geophysics surveys and kite aerial photography by the Edinburgh Archaeological Field Society and the West Lothian Archaeological Trust which now also manages the Armadale Community and Heritage Website.

-A view over the site of Ogilface Castle at Woodend towards the northen end of Armadale.
+A view over the site of Ogilface Castle at Woodend towards the northern end of Armadale.
 Little remains upstanding of the castle.

 Aside from the presence of the old castle, Armadale was little more than a rural farm community for most of its history, as part of a larger rural estate named Barbauchlaw (a corruption of 'Boar Baughlee').
 However, this situation changed with the coming of the new turnpike road between Edinburgh and Glasgow in 1786, with Armadale having a location at a main highway junction on both the new regular east/west stagecoach route and also the old main north/south cattle droving route.
 This led to the establishment of a small village, including the establishment of a coaching inn (opening in 1797) and toll house.
 The toll house at Armadale was built where the new road intersected with an existing road in the east of the estate.
 The estate comprising the lands of Barbauchlaw was sold to Sir William Honeyman in 1790 and upon his elevation to the bench in 1797 he took the title of Lord Armadale (from his mother's estate in Sutherland) and this name was then applied to the township.

 In the late 1830s, Armadale was the scene of a major highway robbery, when the stagecoach between Glasgow and Edinburgh was robbed by four assailants.
 In the robbery, some £6000 in notes, gold and silver coins was stolen from a cargo trunk belonging to the Commercial Bank.
 Two of the robbers, George Gilchrist and George Davidson were found guilty of the robbery and sentenced to death.
 While Gilchrist was hanged in public on 3 August 1831, Davidson managed to escape with the aid of relatives and escaped on a ship, eventually settling in New York.
 The first post office arrived in the village in 1855.
 In 1857, a murder took place in Armadale on the road to Boghead in which the murderer, John McLean was subsequently hanged at Linlithgow in what became the last public execution in West Lothian.
 During the mid 19th century, the farms around Armadale increasingly used Irish labourers to assist with farm work and this eventually led to a notable incident in 1858, where a riot broke out between locals and Irish workers.
 The Lees led the attack on the Irish immigrants with the leader, John the Taigslayer, notorious for his bitter hatred of hard-working people like the Meeks of a neighbouring village.
 Although the participants were armed with firearms, there were no fatalities.
 Also in 1858, the first church in Armadale, St Paul's Episcopal Chapel was built.